Municue

 2 hearings·Last: Mar 25, 2026·Zoning·District·Significant

-This case seeks to amend Specific Use Permit 2515 to permit a late-hours restaurant without drive-in or drive-through service on property in Planned Development District 842, bounded by Greenville Avenue, La Vista Drive, Lewis Street, and Hope Street.
-The amendment would allow extended operating hours for restaurant use in this zoned area, potentially affecting nearby residents and traffic patterns.
+A Specific Use Permit amendment seeks to allow a late-hours restaurant without drive-in or drive-through service on property in Planned Development District 842, bounded by Greenville Avenue, La Vista Drive, Lewis Street, and Hope Street.
+This could impact traffic and neighborhood character for residents in the area.

 City Council, City Plan Commission